gvwilson/thirdbit/_posts/2018/2018-12-08-third-wall.md

-the first wall goes well because you're excited about getting started, and the second wall's OK because you've found your rhythm, and the last well isn't bad because the end is in sight, but the third wall---that's the hard one.
+the first wall goes well because you're excited about getting started, and the second wall's OK because you've found your rhythm, and the last well isn't bad because the end is in sight, but the third wall—that's the hard one.
 You're tired,
 you're bored,
 and you still have a lot to do.